syncromatics/career-framework/InternshipFramework.md

 We are looking for people who are interested in people, mobility, and technology.
 If you are excited about the [things we're excited about][career-framework-about], apply!

-## Selection Criteria

-* Interest in public transit
-* Communication skills
-    * Has ability to communicate concepts well
-    * "Do you understand me?" and "Do I understand you?"
-    * Has high attention to detail

-## Work Scoping

-* What will be done?
-    * Define an epic
-    * Plan to include intern in epic planning, creating stories
-    * Plan for demonstrating work at end of internship
-    * Deliver documentation
-* Who will mentor?
-    * Designate a "point person"
-    * Set up weekly one-on-ones with point person
-* Define milestones
-* Define selection criteria
-* Define success criteria

 [career-framework-titles]: ./README.md#titles
 [career-framework-about]: ./README.md#about-the-career-framework